browsermedia/browsercms/task_ckeditor.md

 * No need to toggle the editor on/off.
 Just click the area of the page you want to edit.
 * Full Edit - Click to edit in full text editor.
 Any changes made will be saved before going to the full editor.
 * Remove blocks from page - Editors can select a block then remove it from the page via a button on the editor.
+Users will be prompted before its removed.
 * Reorder content - Can move content blocks up or down within a page.
 Page will refresh after moving.

 ### ToDo

-* Confirm Delete - Ask before removing a block from the page.
-* Block Orders - Disable button based on position (i.e. Can't move first block up, last block down)
+* [Minor] Block Orders - Disable button based on position (i.e. Can't move first block up, last block down)
 * [BUG] Adding the same block twice to a page screws things up.
+* [BUG] Editing a block, then moving a block will throw an error.
+(Connector ids change between page versions)[Suggest: After editting block, replace container with new content)
 * Add a 'Preview' button - Open window in new tab, no UI.
 * Edit page title
 * Handle editing other blocks (i.e. Products)
 * Link to files
 * Link to images
 * View as Mobile? - Does this still work?

 #### Styling Concerns